ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 ## What is Proto-Danksharding? {#what-is-protodanksharding}

 Proto-Danksharding, also known as [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844), is a way for [rollups](/layer2/#rollups) to add cheaper data to blocks.
 The name comes from the two researchers who proposed the idea: Protolambda and Dankrad Feist.
 Right now, rollups are limited in how cheap they can make user transactions by the fact that they post their transactions in `CALLDATA`.
 This is expensive because it is processed by all Ethereum nodes and lives on chain forever, even though rollups only need the data for a short time.
-Proto-Danksharding introduces data blobs that can be sent attached to blocks.
+Proto-Danksharding introduces data blobs that can be sent and attached to blocks.
 The data in these blobs is not accessible to the EVM and is automatically deleted after a fixed time period (1-3 months).
 This means rollups can send their data much more cheaply and pass the savings on to end users in the form of cheaper transactions.

 <ExpandableCard title="Why do blobs make rollups cheaper?" eventCategory="/roadmap/danksharding" eventName="clicked why do blocks make rollups cheaper?">